beancount/docs/docs/a_proposal_for_an_improvement_on_inventory_booking.md

     133.33 USD {0.75 EUR} [2014/05/21]
     400.00 USD {1.25 CAD} [2014/05/01]  Assets:US:Checking

 The currencies are treated like stock.
-But [<span class="underline">nobody thinks of their currency balances like this</span>](https://groups.google.com/d/msg/ledger-cli/zRSMle5AV3Q/kBCYjVEB-gsJ), one normally thinks of currencies held in an account as units in and of themselves, not in terms of their price related to some other currency.
+But [<u>nobody thinks of their currency balances like this</u>](https://groups.google.com/d/msg/ledger-cli/zRSMle5AV3Q/kBCYjVEB-gsJ), one normally thinks of currencies held in an account as units in and of themselves, not in terms of their price related to some other currency.
 In my view, this is confusing.
 After these conversions, I just think of the balance of that account as 1033.33 USD.

 A possible rebuttal to this observation is that most of the time a user does not care about inventory lots for accounts with just currencies, so they just happen not print them out.
 Out of sight, out of mind.
 But there is no way to distinguish when the rendering routine should render lots or not.
 If instructed to produce a report, a balance routine should ideally only render lots only for some accounts (e.g., investing accounts, where the cost of units matters) and not for others (e.g. accounts with currencies that were deposited sometimes as a result of conversions).
 Moreover, when I render a balance sheet, for units held at cost we need to report the book values rather than the number of shares.
 But for currencies, the currency units themselves need to get reported, always.
 If you don’t distinguish between the two cases, how do you know which to render?
 I think the answer is to select which view you want to render using the options.
 The problem is that neither provides a single unified view that does the correct thing for both types of commodities.
 The user should not have to specify options to view partially incorrect views in one style or the other, this should be automatic and depend on whether we care about the cost of those units.
 This gets handled correctly if you distinguish between the two kinds of conversions.